What is neutering?

 There are many behavioral and health benefits associated with neutering your rat.

-- The obvious is the elimination of unwanted pregnancy if there are intact females present.
-Although raising baby rats might be a wonderful family experience, finding homes for the new rats might prove more challenging than one would anticipate.
-When preventing breeding is desired, it is easier to castrate the male than to spay (ovariectomy or ovariohysterectomy) the female.
+The obvious is the elimination of unwanted pregnancy if there are unsprayed females present.
+To prevent breeding, it is easier to castrate the male than to spay [removes the ovaries (ovariectomy), or the ovaries and uterus (ovariohysterectomy)] the female.

-- Neutering eliminates the risk of testicular cancers.
-Reproductive cancers are a relatively common in rats.
+Neutering eliminates the risk of testicular cancer.
+Reproductive cancers are relatively common in rats.

-- Neuteried rats are much less likely to display undesirable hormone induced behaviors such as mounting, urine marking (or territorial marking) and may reduce aggression.
+Neutered rats are much less likely to display undesirable hormone-induced behaviors such as mounting and urine marking (or territorial marking) and may be less aggressive than unneutered rats.

-- Your rat may be calmer and easier to handle as it is not experiencing the stresses of sexual frustration.
+Your rat may be calmer and easier to handle after neutering, as it is not experiencing the stresses of sexual frustration.

 When should I have my rat neutered?

 Most rats are neutered between four and six months of age.
-Many veterinarians prefer to neuter at 6 months of age.
+Many veterinarians prefer to neuter at six months of age.

 What does a neuter surgery involve?

 This surgical procedure is done under general anesthesia.
-You must NOT fast your rat the night prior to surgery as is done with other animals.
-Your rat will be given a physical examination prior to the surgery.
-Your veterinarian may recommend some pre-operative blood tests.
-This is to ensure the rat is healthy enough to have surgery performed and that there are no pre-existing problems that may compromise your pet.
-The operation is performed through a small incision in the scrotum or just in front of the penis at the base of the scrotum.
-The hair in this area will be shaved and surgically prepared prior to the surgery.
-The testicles are removed.
-The surgical incision will be closed with sutures in the skin.
+Rats do not need to be fasted the night before surgery, as you would a cat or dog having surgery.
+Your rat should have his food removed on the morning of surgery to prevent it from accumulating in his mouth, making it difficult to pass a breathing tube for anesthesia.
+Your rat will be given a physical examination prior to the surgery and your veterinarian may recommend some pre-operative blood tests.
+This ensures that your rat is healthy enough to have surgery performed and that there are no pre-existing problems that may make surgery inadvisable.
+The operation will be performed through two small incisions in the scrotum or one just in front of the penis at the base of the scrotum.
+The hair in this area will be shaved, and the skin will be surgically prepared prior to the surgery.
+The testicles will be removed.
+The surgical incision will be closed with sutures in the skin or with skin glue.
 Most rats go home within 24 hours after surgery.

 What post-operative care will my rat need?

-Your rat will likely be given pain medication in hospital and may be sent home with several days worth of the same.
-Keep your pet in a clean, quiet environment and try to minimize excessive running, jumping or hard play that may stress the incision.
-Your rat should be removed from other rats for 5-7 days while healing.
-Feed normally, he/she should be eating and drinking within 12-24 hours.
-Inspect and assess your rat and the incision several times daily and report any concerns regarding behavior changes, appetite, drinking, urination and defecation to your veterinarian.
+Your rat will likely be given pain medication in the hospital and may be sent home with several days worth.
+Keep your pet in a clean, quiet environment, and try to minimize excessive running, jumping, or hard play that may stress the incision.
+Your rat should be separated from other rats for five to seven days while healing and should be fed as usual.
+He should be eating and drinking within 12-24 hours.
+Inspect and assess your rat and the incision several times daily, and report any concerns regarding changes in behavior, appetite, drinking, urination, and defecation to your veterinarian.
 Occasionally, rats will chew the sutures and open the surgical wound.
-This needs immediate veterinary attention.
+If this occurs, the rat should receive immediate veterinary attention.

 Skin sutures will be removed in seven to ten days.